ridwaanhall/applied-machine-learning/predictive-analytics/README.md

 #### RandomForestRegressor Formula

-RandomForestRegressor is an ensemble learning method for regression that operates by constructing multiple decision trees during training and outputting the mean prediction of the individual trees.
+RandomForestRegressor is an ensemble learning method for regression that operates by constructing multiple decision trees during training and outputting the mean prediction of the individual trees[4].

 The formula for the prediction of a RandomForestRegressor is: